ajithrn/wp-video-grid/README.md

 ## Description

 WordPress Video Grid is a WordPress plugin that allows you to create and manage video grids on your WordPress website.
 It supports both self-hosted videos and external videos from platforms like YouTube and Vimeo.
+The plugin now includes two main blocks: Video Grid and Single Video.

 ## Features

 - Custom post type for video management
 - Support for self-hosted videos and external videos (YouTube, Vimeo)
 - Custom taxonomy for video categorization
-- Gutenberg block for easy grid creation
+- Two Gutenberg blocks:
+  1. Video Grid: for creating customizable video grids
+  2. Single Video: for embedding individual videos with display options
 - Customizable grid layout
+- Searchable dropdown for easy video selection
+- Option for inline or popup video playback
 - Lazy loading of video thumbnails
-- Popup or inline video playback
 - Responsive design

 ## Requirements

 - WordPress 5.0+
 - PHP 7.0+
 - Modern web browser

 ## Installation